Stress and Health

-Stress and Health uses online submission and peer review which allows authors to track the progress of their manuscripts via a web interface.
+Stress and Health uses an online submission and peer review system, which allows authors to track the progress of their manuscripts via a web interface.
 All submissions to the journal must be submitted at http://mc.manuscriptcentral.com/smi.
 Full instructions and support are available on the site and a user ID and password can be obtained on the first visit.
-If you require assistance the click the Get Help Now link which appears at the top right of every page.
-If you cannot submit online, please contact the Editorial office by email at SMIedoffice@wiley.com.
+If you require assistance the click then Get Help Now link which appears at the top right of every page.
+If you cannot submit online, please contact the Editorial Office by email at SMIedoffice@wiley.com.

-Manuscript style.
+- Manuscript style.
 The language of the journal is English.
-Manuscripts should be in APA style and follow the most current edition of the Publication Manual of the American Psychological Association.
+Manuscripts (including References) should be in APA style and follow the most current edition of the Publication Manual of the American Psychological Association.

-- The title page must list the full title, and names and affiliations of all authors.
-Give the full address, including email, telephone and fax, of the author who is to check the proofs.
+- The title page must list the full title of the manuscript, and names and affiliations of all authors.
+Give the full address, including email, telephone and fax, of the corresponding author.

 - Supply an abstract of up to 200 words for all articles.
 An abstract is a concise summary of the whole paper, not just the conclusions, and is understandable without reference to the rest of the paper.
 It should contain no citation to other published work.

 - Include up to five keywords that describe your paper for indexing purposes.
 Use words from the medical subject headings list of Index Medicus where possible.

 - Figures and illustrations.
 These must be supplied in separate files, in .tif, .eps or .jpg format.

 - Generic or chemical names should be used for all compounds, materials and products should be identified.
 Sources of unusual materials and chemicals, and the manufacturer and model of equipment used, should be indicated.
 Materials and products should be identified in the text by the generic name followed by the trade name in brackets.